pallets-eco/flask-sqlalchemy/docs/index.rst

 .. module:: flaskext.sqlalchemy

-Flask-SQLAlchemy adds support for `SQLAlchemy`_ to your `Flask`_ application.
+Flask-SQLAlchemy is an extension for `Flask_` that adds support for `SQLAlchemy`_ to your application.
+It requires SQLAlchemy 0.6 or higher.

-This module is currently still under development and the documentation is in progress.
-If you want to get started, have a look at the `example sourcecode`_.
+Test

 .. _SQLAlchemy: http://www.sqlalchemy.org/
 .. _Flask: http://flask.pocoo.org/